Conveyancing Solicitors Ready To Help You!

 - Queensland Transport Search;

 - Title Search on the day of settlement.

 There are a number of optional searches that you may wish to undertake on the property.
 All additional searches should be carried out whilst the contract is unconditional where possible.

 The Unconditional Contract

 Once the Contract is unconditional you will be required to complete mortgage documents and return them to the bank.
 We will also contact your financier to arrange a time for settlement;

 We will prepare the transfer documents for settlement to have your name transferred onto title as the new registered owner.

 We will then prepare the documents required to pay the necessary transfer duty to the Office of State Revenue.
 We will then calculate settlement figures and arrange for the necessary cheques that will need to be provided by your bank.

-We will attend Gold Coast settlements on your behalf, free of charge.
+We will attend settlement on your behalf.

 Once settlement has been effected we will contact you and the real estate agent.